mikerst/mikethomas.design/src/index.md

 ---
-title: Hello?
+title: Hey 👋
 layout: default
 layoutClass: basic
 theme:
 ---

-Hi there, I'm [Mike](/about/), a multiple-hat-wearing designer based in London.
-I love of old book smells, looking out for others, great coffee, and perfect dropshots.
+I'm [Mike](/about/), a multiple-hat-wearing designer based in London, with a love of old book smells, looking out for others, posh coffee, and perfect dropshots.

 <section class="projects">
     {%- for page in collections.work -%}